Cognigy/Documentation/docs/en/docs/live-agent/conversation/assist-bot.md

   <figcaption></figcaption>
 </figure>

-## How to work with Assist Bots
+## Working with Assist Bots

-### Prerequisites
+## Requirements

-Before setting up the required **Endpoints** in Cognigy.AI and creating an Assist Bot in Live Agent, check whether these steps are done:
+Before creating and usng Assist Bots in Live Agent, check whether these steps are done:

 - [Live Agent is set up for your Organization](../getting-started/live-agent-setup/live-agent-setup-org.md)
 - [The Inbox is created for your Live Agent Account](../getting-started/live-agent-setup/live-agent-setup-inbox.md).

-Live Agent conversation with a customer and Assist Bot interaction need separate channels, each with a separate Webchat Endpoint.
+Live Agent conversation with a customer and Assist Bot interaction need separate channels, each using a required separate **Webchat Endpoint**.
-To use Assist Bots in a Live Agent conversation you need to create first two Flows in Cognigy.AI:
+To use Assist Bots in a Live Agent conversation you need to create first two Flows in Cognigy.AI that comply with the following conditions:

 - **Main** Flow for customer conversation needs three configured entities:
     1. Handover Node to enable the handover to a Live Agent.